kaievns/nikolay.rocks/pages/Mighty Hacks/2015-07-03-connect-body-patch.md

 But, the problem is that it's an one direction pipeline.
-If some piece of middleware piped some data into the response and called `res.end()`, your own middleware won't have an easy way modify that response.
+If some piece of middleware piped some data into the response and called `res.end()`, your own middleware won't have an easy way to modify that response.

 For example, `nikolay.rocks` is built with [react](http://reactjs.com).
 And I'm kind of being naughty and rendering the whole app directly into the `document.body`.
 So, when [gulp-connect](https://github.com/AveVlad/gulp-connect) injects the livereload script, it embeds it on the inside of the `BODY`.
-But then the react app completely wipes the `BODY` content and breaks everything.
+But then the react app completely wipes the `BODY` content and and breaks everything.
 Hence I needed to post-process the response body and move the livereload script outside of `BODY`.